theresamclaird/coderetreat-react-ts/README.template.md

-# Coderetreat React (TypeScript)
+# Coderetreat React, TypeScript, Jest

 A minimal React + TypeScript + Jest starter for coderetreats.

 ## Getting Started

 If you're participating in a coderetreat, **fork this repository** as your personal starting point for a React + TypeScript + Jest project.
-Forking allows you to experiment freely, make commits, and track your progress without affecting the original template.

 <!-- include: docs/readme-parts/what-to-expect.md levelOffset=1 -->